Code-Parth/Learn-Python-Course/README.md

 There are two options.
 1. Download all the notebooks from this repository and run them in Jupyter Notebook.
-2. Run the Jupyter Notebooks in Colab (follow links below).
+2. Run the Jupyter Notebooks in CoLab (follow links below).
 No installation needed.

 ### Option 1
 - Download all Jupyter Notebooks.